HackYourFuture/curriculum/student-manual.md

 Currently, due to Corona all of our education is online.
 In the near future we hope to go back to face-to-face classes on Sunday.

-## 1.3 Homework and Preparation <a name="homework"></a>
+## 1.3 Homework <a name="homework"></a>
 As mentioned, our complete curriculum can be found on Github.
 The modules are ordered sequentially.
 The homework can be found in the module repository.
 For example, if you click on [HTML-CSS](https://github.com/HackYourFuture/HTML-CSS) you’ll be taken to the document that has all the information about that particular module.
 If you scroll down you’ll see a table with a column Homework.
 ![alt text](https://github.com/HackYourFuture/curriculum/blob/master/assets/html:css-table.png)

 After the first couple of weeks, Github will also be where you will publish your homework.
 In the beginning you might struggle to use Github.
 But there is a reason we use it: It is the number 1 platform for programmers!
 In order to become a good programmer, you will have to understand how Github works.
 You will notice that after a few weeks, finding the right homework assignments and reading, as well as publishing your homework on Github, will become automatic.

-You are expected to always come prepared to the class on Sunday.
-Every week you will have homework assignments and we expect you to finish them before Wednesday.
-The sooner you hand them in, the more time your teacher has to check your homework and give you feedback.
-Not handing in homework without proper communication will not be tolerated (see also our values in chapter 5 and our 3 strike policy).
+Most weeks you will have homework assignments and we expect you to finish them before Wednesday.
+Not handing in homework without proper communication will not be tolerated (see also our values and our 3 strike policy).

-**You are not allowed to copy homework** from others.
-Please take yourself and HYF seriously.
-On some occasions copying code is necessary and allowed.
+### 1.3.1 Review process
+All of your homework will be reviewed by one of our mentors in a very similar way code reviews happen in any company you are going to work at.
+The homework pull requests you create every week will go through the following process:

+1. Initially the `Needs review` label is set.
+2. When the mentor starts reviewing, the label `Review in progress` is added.
+3. Once they are done the mentor decides if the homework is good enough or some work is still needed.
+If the homework is good enough, the issue will receive the `Approved` label.
+If not, the label `Reviewed with feedback` will be set.
+4. The student looks at the feedback and corrects their homework.
+Once finished, the label `Needs review` is set again.
+We then go back to step 2.

+So if an issue is assigned to a student with the `Reviewed with feedback` label, that means the student needs to work on it.
+If an issue has the label `Needs review` it means it is for the mentor to look at.
+In the end all issues should get the `Approved` label!

+It is the student's responsibility to make sure the pull request gets to the `Approved` state and make fixing the feedback your top priority when you get it.
+It can happen that it takes a little while for our mentors to pick up the homework (they do have full time jobs after all), but if there is no review yet on the Q&A day then please contact your class mentor so they can see if someone else is available to pick it up.

+### 1.3.2 Note on copying
+You will probably hear at some point at HYF that programmers copy and paste code into their applications all the time.
+While this is true, during your studies we want you to really think about how to solve something before looking to google.
+The exercises are made to be doable, but solutions to them are probably easy to find online as we want to teach you practical things which you may need in the future.
+If you just copy code from google you will not learn as much and it will show in your test interviews or, even worse, during your internship.

+There are occasions where you will copy code from the internet.
 In such a case, the following criteria apply:
 1. A reference is given (in a comment)
-2. It must be clear which code is copied.
+2. It must be clear which code is copied
 3. The functionality of the code is explained in the comment.

-If we find out you copy code without taking the criteria above into consideration, this will have consequences.
-We usually will ask you to do a technical interview.
-If you fail the interview, you have to leave our course.
+This means you are sure you understand what the code does that you copied.

+The last one is most important there, do *not* ever put anything into your codebase that you do not understand.

 ## 1.4 Tests <a name="tests"></a>
 At HackYourFuture the material is mostly self study and our lectures are taught by many different mentors.
 This means that we can’t follow the progress of every student during class.
 But, (1.)we're interested in your progress and your level of understanding.
 So, We use tests.